Blendify/blender-manual/blender_docs/manual/preferences/input.rst

 The exported keymap will only contain keymaps and categories that have been modified by the user.
-In addition, add-ons may register keymaps to their respective functions, however these keymaps are not exported unless changed by the user.
+In addition, add-ons may register keymaps to their respective functions, however, these keymaps are not exported unless changed by the user.
 This exported file may be thought of as a *"keymap delta"* instead of a full keymap export.